DennisGermishuys/vuejs-nodejs-test/README.md

 Then, cd into app-ui, and run nm run serve - this will start the vuejs frontend.

 Please run npm install in both of these folders before running them.

+For now, in order to log in as admin, please fill 'admin' into all fields, and select "login as admin".